-Adeline Susan C. Carag / 65 - Filipino
+Adeline Susan C. Carag / 66 - Filipino

 Ms. Carag is currently Vice President and Head, Property Management Services of Philippine Realty and Holdings Corporation.
+She held this position since November 2016.
 She was formerly the President of PRHC Property Managers Inc. She graduated from Eulogio "Amang" Rodriguez Institute of Science and Technology (EARIST) in 1978 with a degree of Bachelor of Science in Chemical Engineering and Bachelor of Science in Industrial Education.

-Carlos Miguel T. Paca / 48 - Filipino
+Carlos Miguel T. Paca / 49 - Filipino

 Mr. Paca concurrently holds the positions of Vice President Head, Business Development, and Investor Relations Officer of Philippine Realty and Holdings Corporation.
-He is also the General Manager of PRHC Property Managers Inc. He also holds the position as Member of the Board of Directors of Philippine Stock Exchange Centre Condominium Corporation, Hola Comerciantes, Inc., Meridian Assurance Corp., Charcoal Food Services Inc. and Unico Investments Corp.
+He held this position since March 2017.
+He is also the General Manager of PRHC Property Managers Inc. He also holds the position as Member of the Board of Directors of Philippine Stock Exchange Centre Condominium Corporation, Hola Comerciantes, Inc., and Meridian Assurance Corp.
 He graduated from De La Salle University with a degree of Bachelor of Science in Industrial Engineering with Minor in Mechanical Engineering in 1995.

-Richard Nicolas K. Go / 40 - Filipino
+Richard Nicolas K. Go / 41 - Filipino

 Mr. Go is currently the Vice President and Head of Sales of Philippine Realty and Holdings Corporation.
+He held this position since June 2017.
 He previously worked as Sales Manager at Arthaland Corporation.
 He graduated from De La Salle University College of Saint Benilde in 2004 with a degree in Hotel, Restaurant and Institution Management.

-Marissa S. Bontogon / 50 - Filipino
+Marissa S. Bontogon / 51 - Filipino

-Vice President and Controller and Risk Officer of Philippine Realty and Holdings Corporation.
+Vice President and Treasurer and Risk Officer of Philippine Realty and Holdings Corporation.
+She held her position as Vice President since August 2020 and as Treasurer and Risk Officer since June 30, 2023.
 She is a Certified Public Accountant and Certified Financial Consultant.
 She received her Bachelor of Science in Accountancy Degree from De La Salle University in 1992.

 Atty.
-Rex P. Bonifacio / 51 - Filipino
+Rex P. Bonifacio / 52 - Filipino

 Atty.
 Bonifacio is the current Corporate Secretary of Philippine Realty and Holdings Corporation.
-Concurrently, he is also the Corporate Secretary of the Philippine Stock Exchange Centre Condominium Corporation and a Partner at Pastelero Law Office.
-He finished his Pre law at San Sebastian College Recoletos Manila in 1992 with a degree in AB Political Science, Cum Laude.
-In 1996, he completed his Bachelor of Laws degree at the San Sebastian College of Law.
+Concurrently, he is also the Corporate Secretary of Philippine Stock Exchange Centre Condominium Corporation and a Partner at Pastelero Law Office.
+He finished his Pre law at San Sebastian College Recoletos Manila in 1992 with a degree of AB Political Science, Cum Laude.
+In 1996, he completed his Bachelor of Laws degree in San Sebastian College of Law.